The monopolist's free boundary problem in the plane

 Let $x_1$ be the interior endpoint of $\tilde{x_0}$ (if $\tilde{x_0}=\{x_0\}$ then we are already done).
 In a sufficiently small ball $B_\delta(x_1)$, we have just shown $\Delta u = 3$ a.e. in $B_\delta(x_1) \cap \tilde{\mathcal{N}}$.
 Moreover, Theorem \ref{thm:structure-convexity} implies $\Delta u =3$ in $B_\delta(x_1) \setminus \tilde{\mathcal{N}} = B_\delta(x_1) \cap \Omega_2$, {\em which is nonempty}.
 Our usual maximum principle argument, Lemma \ref{lem:mp-argument}, implies $u$ is strictly convex inside $B_\delta(x_1)$, contradicting that $x_1$ is the endpoint of a ray. \end{proof}

-The next proof requires Lemma \ref{lem:Du-balances} which gives the pushforward $Du_\#(\sigma)=\delta_0$ of the variational derivative --- and is proved in Appendix \ref{sec:rochet-chones-use} by combining the neutrality implied by localization away from the excluded region $\{u=0\}$ with the fact that our objective responds proportionately to a uniform increase in indirect utility.
+The next proof requires Corollary \ref{lem:Du-balances} which gives that {for some $z \in u^{-1}(0)$ the pushforward of the variational derivative satisfies $Du_\#(\sigma)={ |\Omega|}\delta_{D^-u(z)}$ }--- and is proved in Appendix \ref{sec:rochet-chones-use} by combining the neutrality implied by localization away from the excluded region $\{u=0\}$ with the fact that our objective responds proportionately to a uniform increase in indirect utility.
 We use these to estimate the following: